takram-design-engineering/three-geospatial/packages/clouds/README.md

 secondaryStepScale: number = 2
 ```

-Controls the step size for the secondary ray marching, in meters.
+Controls the step size for the secondary ray marching in meters.

 #### clouds.maxShadowFilterRadius